Bogomilism

-Bogomilism (богомилство; богомилство; bogumilstvo) was a Christian neo-Gnostic, dualist sect founded in the First Bulgarian Empire by the priest Bogomil during the reign of Tsar Peter I in the 10th century.
+Bogomilism or Bogumilism (богомилство; богомилство; bogumilstvo) was a Christian neo-Gnostic or pseudo-Gnostic dualist sect founded in the First Bulgarian Empire by the priest Bogomil during the reign of Tsar Peter I in the 10th century.
 It most likely arose in the region of Kutmichevitsa, today part of the region of Macedonia.

 The Bogomils were dualists or Gnostics in that they believed in a world within the body and a world outside the body.
 They did not use the Christian cross, nor build churches, as they revered their gifted form and considered their body to be the temple.
 This gave rise to many forms of practice to cleanse the body through fasting or dancing.

 The Bogomils rejected the ecclesiastical hierarchy.
 Their primary political tendencies were resistance to the state and church authorities.
 This helped the movement spread quickly in the Balkans, gradually expanding throughout the Byzantine Empire and later reaching Kievan Rus', Dalmatia, Serbia, Bosnia, Italy, and France (Cathars).

 Etymology

 The term Bogomil in free translation means "dear to God", and is a compound of the Slavic words for "god" (Common Slavic: *bogъ) and "dear" (Common Slavic: *milъ).
 It may be also a translation of the Greek name Theophilos, literally "dear to God; loved by the gods," from theos "god" + philos "loved, beloved".
 It is difficult to ascertain whether the name was taken from the reputed founder of that movement, the priest Bogomil, or whether he assumed that name after it had been given to the sect itself.
-The word is an Old Church Slavonic calque of Massaliani, the Syriac name of the sect corresponding to the Greek Euchites.
 The Bogomils are identified with the Messalians in Greek and Slavonic documents from the 12th–14th centuries.

 The members are referred to as Babuni in Church Slavonic documents, which originally meant "superstition; superstitious person" (Common Slavic: *babonъ, *babunъ *babona).
 Toponyms which retain the name include the river Babuna, the mountain Babuna, the Bogomila Waterfall and village Bogomila, all in the region of Azot, today in central North Macedonia, suggesting that the movement was very active in the region.